rajeshrv2020/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of
+ - 5 Convolution layers with each made of
+        - 5x5 stride with filter depth = 24 [ model.py line_no: 143  ]
+        - 5x5 stride with filter depth = 36 [ model.py line_no: 145  ]
+        - 5x5 stride with filter depth = 48 [ model.py line_no: 147  ]
+        - 3x3 stride with filter depth = 64 [ model.py line_no: 149  ]
+        - 3x3 stride with filter depth = 64 [ model.py line_no: 151  ]
+ - Dropout layer sandwidth between the convolution layers [ model.py line_no: 144,146,168.150,152  ]
+ - One Flattened layer  [ model.py line_no: 153  ]
+ - A Dropout layer before fully connected layer [ model.py line_no: 154 ]
+ - 3 Fully connected layers with depth of 100,50,10  [ model.py line_no: 155-157 ]
+ - A Dropout layer before output layer [ model.py line_no: 158 ]
+ - Finally , a dropout layer [ model.py line_no: 159 ]

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU and ELU layers to introduce nonlinearity , and the data is normalized in the model using a Keras lambda layer [ model.py line_no: 174  ]

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting. (line numbers pointed out in the above section )

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting .
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually  [ model.py line_no: 181  ]

 ####4.
 Appropriate training data